 Here are the steps to checkmate in four moves:

-First, move the pawn in front of your King two squares forward to open up lines for your queen and f1 bishop.
+First, move the pawn in front of your King two squares forward to open up lines for your queen and the f1 bishop.
+Black should reply with the symmetrical 1. e5.

-The Four move checkmate is finally delivered when the Queen moves or capture on the f7 square (checkmate #).
+If black plays any move that doesn’t protect their f7 pawn the Four move checkmate is finally delivered when the Queen moves or captures on the f7 square (checkmate #).

 The king cannot help himself because none of his forces can render him assistance nor can he escape to a less endangered square.
 As you can see in the example, the white queen is able to deliver checkmate because of the backup from the c4 Bishop.